Close Menu

 Fabric choice affects more than appearance.
 On leather specifically, some materials perform better than others.

-Velvet and velvet blends are the top choice.
+If you want a slipcover that actually stays, start with velvet or a velvet blend—the soft pile creates just enough grip against leather without sacrificing that plush look you love.
 The pile creates mild friction against the leather surface, which slows shifting.
 The weight of velvet also helps the cover settle and stay put.
+For daily use, prioritize fabrics with a Martindale rub count above 15,000—this industry standard measures abrasion resistance and ensures your velvet or microfiber cover won’t pill or thin after months of use.
 Buyers consistently report that velvet covers on leather couches move far less than lightweight polyester alternatives.

 Quilted fabrics add grip through weight alone.
 A quilted cotton cover on a leather sofa tends to stay in position better than a single-layer fabric, though it won’t fit as snugly as a stretch cover.